SMEWebify/WEB_MES/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features
 - Becoming a maintainer
-- Tell me that what I'm doing wrong (and yes it's not my job = D ..)
+- Tell me that what I'm doing wrong (and yes i m not an professional= D ..)

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## Report bugs using Github's [issues](https://github.com/billyboy35/WEB_MES/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/billyboy35/WEB_MES/issues/new/choose); it's that easy!